 Why SSH Key Authentication

-SSH private key can be encrypted with a user known password so it’s use is limited to the person knowing the decryption passphrase.
+SSH private key can be encrypted with a user’s known password, so it’s use is limited to the person knowing the decryption passphrase.

-The internet is full of debates over what ssh key type is more secure, faster when it comes to encryption, decryption and signature marking/checking, but almost everyone agrees that RSA keys are safe whereas ECDSA are supposed to provide smaller key sizes at faster operations and similar degree of security as RSA and DSA crypto algorithms.
+The internet is full of debates over what ssh key type is more secure and faster when it comes to encryption, decryption, and signature marking/checking.
+Still, almost everyone agrees that RSA keys are safe.
+In contrast, ECDSA is supposed to provide smaller critical sizes at faster operations and a similar degree of security as RSA and DSA crypto algorithms.

 Generate SSH Key Pair with SSH-KEYGEN